ballerina-platform/ballerina-distribution/examples/tcp-service-ssl-tls/tcp_service_ssl_tls.md

 # TCP service - SSL/TLS

 The `tcp:Listener` configured with SSL/TLS configurations connects or interacts with a TCP client over an encrypted TLS connection.
-A TCP listener secured with TLS/SSL is created by providing the `secureSocket` configurations.
+A `tcp:Listener` secured with TLS/SSL is created by providing the `secureSocket` configurations.
 Use this to interact with TCP clients or implement high-level protocols based on TLS-encrypted secured TCP connection.

 ::: code tcp_service_ssl_tls.bal :::